Function Recovery Attacks in Gate-Hiding Garbled Circuits using SAT Solving: Experimental Evaluation

-We evaluate SAT-based function recovery attacks under two distinct threat models: (1) Model A and (2) Model B. Each model is tested with and without the proposed simplification theorem, enabling a direct comparison of its effect on search-space reduction and solver runtime.
-Algorithm~\ref{alg:baseline} serves as the baseline.
+We evaluate SAT-based function-recovery attacks under two threat models, denoted Model~A and Model~B. For each model, we compare the baseline and optimized attacks, and for each attack we further evaluate performance with and without the proposed simplification theorems.
+This experimental design separates the effect of the optimized attack procedure from that of the simplification-based preprocessing.

-All attacks are executed on AWS EC2 r7i.xlarge instances (4 vCPUs, 32 GiB RAM), with a 24-hour time budget per attack.
-We report only circuits that are successfully recovered within this time window.
+All attacks are executed on AWS EC2 c7i.2xlarge instances (8 vCPUs, 16 GiB RAM), with each run constrained by both a 24-hour time budget and the fixed compute resources of the assigned instance.
+We report only circuits that are successfully recovered within these limits.
+For a subset of unsuccessful cases, we additionally repeated the attack to assess whether the observed failure was primarily due to the particular oracle-query sequence.
 The implementation is written in Python~3 and uses Glucose3 via PySAT for SAT solving.
-We perform one run per circuit, which may reflect conservative runtime and discriminating-set sizes.
-This setup is sufficient to identify dominant trends and demonstrate the practical effectiveness of the proposed attacks.